 - produced and delivered a bi-annual High Town newsletter

-- Transform and maintain small plots of land with Edible Plants
+- transform and maintain small plots of land with Edible High Town

 A short introduction to High Town

 High Town is one of Luton’s most historic areas, situated just north-east of the town centre, with easy access to the main railway station, a wide range of shops and attractive parks.

 Around 10,000 people live in the ward in a mix of homes from the Victorian era to the present day.
 Within High Town, there is a Conservation Area, formed mainly of the Victorian and Edwardian shops on High Town Road.

 High Town is known historically for hat-making and there are still many businesses in the ward associated with millinery, as well as other trades and light industry.
 The area’s proximity to Luton Airport and the Vauxhall plant, as well as the fast rail line to London, make it an attractive place to live for people seeking work.